-Women in Science and Engineering Program (WISE)

-Grades 11, 12
+STEM Women in Science and Engineering Program (WISE) Grades 11, 12

-(Prerequisites: Chemistry and Algebra II, unless placement warrants an exception, and grades of B- or higher in all courses within, at minimum, the semester prior to participation, evidence of the academic habits necessary for success in the program while maintaining grades in core courses, and an overall curricular and co-curricular program that is approved by the WISE faculty.
-Admission requires an application, participation in the WISE selection process, and recommendation by WISE faculty based upon motivation, maturity, academic strength, and capacity to succeed in program).
+(Prerequisites: Chemistry and Algebra II, unless placement warrants an exception, and grades of B-minus or higher in all courses within, at minimum, the semester prior to participation, evidence of the academic habits necessary for success in the program while maintaining grades in core courses, and an overall curricular and co-curricular program that is approved by the WISE faculty.
+Enrollment requires an application, participation in the WISE enrollment process, and approval by the student's advisor and by WISE faculty based upon academic strength, availability, and capacity to succeed in the program.)
+(Additional fee.)

 WISE is an experiential learning opportunity in which students are assigned to a faculty mentor at Johns Hopkins University and participate in hands-on research in their mentor's lab or research site at Johns Hopkins.
 WISE emphasizes three key learning areas: WISE students (1) learn about the scientific method applied in real-world science (or comparable system of inquiry used in other fields); (2) learn about both a specific area of inquiry and a broad array of disciplines in a major research university; and (3) learn how to be a contributing member of a research team.
-WISE students fulfill academic assignments, maintain an electronic portfolio, prepare and deliver a final presentation on their work at

-GFS and at JHU, participate in an annual poster session at GFS, and participate in a service learning element.
+WISE students fulfill academic assignments, maintain an electronic portfolio, prepare and deliver a final presentation on their work at GFS and at JHU, participate in an annual poster session at GFS, and participate in a service learning element.

-Placements are available with faculty in JHU's Whiting School of Engineering, Krieger School of Arts and Sciences, Bloomberg School of Public Health, and School of Medicine.
-Customized placements in other JHU arenas may be available.
-Participation is typically for 1st or 2nd semester, although a student may continue beyond this time period based on her interest and her mentor's availability.
-Students with school-year enrollment conflicts may be considered for a non-credit, condensed summer WISE option.
+Placements depend upon JHU's capacity to host.
+They consistently have been available with faculty in JHU's Whiting School of Engineering, Krieger School of Arts and Sciences, Bloomberg School of Public Health, and School of Medicine.
+Customized placements in other JHU areas may be available.
+Participation is typically for 1st or 2nd semester, although a student may continue, without credit, beyond this time period based on her interest and her mentor's availability.
+Students with school-year enrollment conflicts may be considered for a non-credit, condensed summer WISE option, again dependent upon JHU's capacity to accept WISE students in the summer